niiknow/vue-datatables-net/README.md

 ```

 ## Usage
+This library default configuration and provide example for use with `bootstrap4` styling.
+Though, you can fully customize with any other jQuery DataTables supported theme.

-> You will require these to use with Bootstrap 4:
+> Example of required imports for Bootstrap 4:

 ```html
 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.1.3/css/bootstrap.min.css" integrity="sha384-MCw98/SFnGE8fJT3GXwEOngsV7Zt27NXFoaoApmYm81iuXoPkFOJwJ8ERdknLPMO" crossorigin="anonymous">